Implementing a function to complete range selection and copy with one click using Vanilla JS

 I'm Mandai, in charge of Wild on the development team.

-ZeroClipboard to implement a function that copies a predetermined string to the clipboard by pressing a button
+ZeroClipboard to implement a function that copies a default string to the clipboard with the press of a button

-Zero Clipboard is a library that allows you to create a copy button just by installing and loading JavaScript and a SWF file, and I remember that it was very easy to install.
+Zero Clipboard is a library that allows you to create a copy button simply by installing and loading JavaScript and an SWF file, and I remember it being very easy to install

-Just because Google Chrome disables Flash by default doesn't mean it completely ignores it.
+Google Chrome simply disables Flash by default, but it doesn't completely ignore it.
+It

-To give you a quick explanation, select Settings from the three vertical dots on the right side of the URL field, then go to "Advanced Settings" → "Privacy and Security" from the hamburger on the top left.
+To briefly explain, select Settings from the three vertical dots to the right of the URL field, then go to "Advanced Settings" from the hamburger in the upper left corner and select "Privacy and Security.

-Flash operation settings are hidden in the "Content Settings" category, so please change them as appropriate.
+" The Flash behavior settings are tucked under the "Content Settings" category, so adjust them as necessary.

-Having it in a place like this might seem like a malicious move, but if you ask Google, it's a reasonable opinion that there are too many security holes.
+Having it in such a place seems like a malicious move, but Google's opinion is that there are just too many security holes, which is a reasonable one

-Although it is supported like this, I don't think it will become popular in the future, so I would like to get rid of Flash as soon as possible.
+Although it is being supported in this way, I don't think it will gain popularity in the future, so I would like to move away from Flash as soon as possible

-Perhaps due to the recent popularity of JavaScript, the implementation of JavaScript on the browser side is progressing at a rapid pace.
+Perhaps due to the recent popularity of JavaScript, browser implementation of JavaScript is progressing at an incredible pace.

-The process of copying a string to the clipboard, which is the topic of this article, is a typical example of a process that was once impossible to do with JavaScript alone, but now it can be done!
+The task we're going to cover today, copying a string to the clipboard, is a prime example of something that previously couldn't be done using JavaScript alone, but it can now be done!

-So, the introduction has become long, but from now on I would like to try copying to the clipboard using pure Vanilla JS.
+So, that was a long introduction, but from here on I would like to try copying to the clipboard using pure Vanilla JS

 The order of processing is